 John is a partner in Bailey & Glasser’s Boston office.
 His practice is devoted to representing consumers in class actions, challenging unfair and deceptive business practices, and serving as relator’s counsel in qui tam “whistleblower” actions.
-In the last two decades the settlements in cases he has litigated have returned more than $850 million to consumers harmed by marketplace misconduct.
+In the last two decades the settlements in cases he has litigated have returned more than a billion dollars to consumers harmed by marketplace misconduct.
 John regularly writes and speaks on class action practice and consumer financial services law, and has published dozens of articles on these topics.
 He is a fellow of the American College of Consumer Financial Services Lawyers, and serves on the Consumer Financial Services Law Report Board of Advisors, the Advisory Board of the Massachusetts Appleseed Foundation, and the National Consumer Law Center Partners Council.
 He is a member of the National Association of Consumer Advocates and the Volunteer Lawyers Project.
 John has co-chaired PLI’s Annual Consumer Financial Services Institute for the past 21 years.

 Richard Cordray served for six years as the first Director of the Consumer Financial Protection Bureau.
 He was appointed by President Barack Obama and confirmed by a bipartisan vote of the Senate.
 During his tenure, the Bureau returned over $12 billion to 30 million Americans, handled 1.3 million consumer complaints that resolved many individual problems, and adopted new rules to safeguard the mortgage market that caused the financial crisis of 2008 and the deep recession that followed.
 He is the author of the forthcoming book, Watchdog, to be released in March 2020, about consumer protection and the role and importance of the CFPB.